Railway - Modelling

 GLR Distributors - source for ex-Kennions live steam castings , and model engineering materials and tools.

-Bracehand - Spare parts for Smart & Brown and Pultra lathes.
-I think they will also supply new Smart & Brown machines to order, including angular contact bearing headstock Pultra 1770 and 1750, and Model L. Based in Shefford.
+Smart and Brown - Spare parts for Smart & Brown and Pultra lathes.
+I think they will still also supply new Smart & Brown machines to order, including angular contact bearing headstock Pultra 1770 and 1750, and Model L. Based in Shefford. <

 Lathes UK - on-line machine tool archive with manuals and specifications of lathes, milling machines, shapers etc. Some spares for Boxford and also source for belting - including Unimat SL